ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 14. Queue: Define a method called peek that does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.
 15. Queue with stacks:  implement our standard queue, but will internally only utilize 2 Stack objects.
 16. fifoAnimalShelter: holds only dogs and cats.
 The shelter operates using a first-in, first-out approach.
+17. MultiBracketValidation:  take a string as its only argument, and should return a boolean representing whether or not the brackets in the string are balanced.
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 1. insert: Big O time is O(1), space is O(1),